-For many years my playground was the browser… it wasn’t always a nice playground, it was full of bullies like IE7 and his older brother, the brutal IE6, but with the advent of smartphones and tablets, things started to change, albeit gradually.
+For many years my playground was the browser.
+It wasn’t always a nice playground, it was full of bullies like IE7 and his older brother, the brutal IE6.
+But with the advent of smartphones and tablets, things started to change, albeit gradually.

 NWJS runs on NodeJS and Chromium.
-I’m going to take a few moments to explain how to set it up, create a build process which will automatically package your app for all supported platforms (Windows, Linux and Mac OS X — 32 & 64-bit) and start developing desktop apps using your favourite frameworks and libraries.
+I’m going to take a few moments to explain how to set it up, create a build process which will automatically package your app for all supported platforms (Windows, Linux and Mac OS X — 32 & 64-bit) and start developing desktop applications using your favourite frameworks and libraries.

 Please keep in mind that at the time of this article, the stable version of NWJS is v0.13.2.
 We’re also going to need a few other things: NodeJS and Gulp.